peterjurich/technicalwriting/notes/technical writers hq.md

 4. Repeat.
 5. Share and discuss.
 Ask "Is this something the learner will actually do in the real world?"

 Refining an objective: may need to break one objective into several more.
+They should be action oriented.

+Does it support user go